LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ## Introduction

 When using NB-IoT, we do not recommend using the TCP protocol due to the network latencies inherent to NB-IoT.
-UDP is recommended for NB-IoT data transfer.
+UDP is recommended for NB-IoT data transfer (Applied to Pinnacle 100/MG100 only).
 In this configuration, the Pinnacle 100/BL5340 device is configured to use LwM2M and DTLS with pre-shared keys.
 [LightweightM2M (LwM2M)](http://www.openmobilealliance.org/wp/Overviews/lightweightm2m_overview.html) is a protocol that runs on top of [CoAP](https://coap.technology/).

-A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the Pinnacle 100/BL5340 device and a connected BL654 BLE sensor.
+A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the Pinnacle 100/BL5340 device and a connected BL654 Sensor Board/ESS BLE sensor.

 The software version, model, manufacturer, serial number, and current time can be read.
 If a sensor is connected, then temperature, humidity, and pressure can be read.
 In addition, the green LED on the Pinnacle 100 device can be turned on and off using the light control object.